awsdocs/amazon-vpc-user-guide/doc_source/flow-logs-s3.md

 arn:aws:s3:::my-flow-log-bucket/AWSLogs/123456789012/vpcflowlogs/us-east-1/2018/06/20/123456789012_vpcflowlogs_us-east-1_fl-1234abcd_20180620T1620Z_fe123456.log.gz
 ```

-## IAM Roles for Publishing Flow Logs to Amazon S3<a name="flow-logs-s3-iam"></a>
+## IAM Policy for IAM Principals that Publish Flow Logs to Amazon S3<a name="flow-logs-s3-iam"></a>

-An IAM principal, such as an IAM user, must have sufficient permissions to publish flow logs to the Amazon S3 bucket\.
+An IAM principal in your account, such as an IAM user, must have sufficient permissions to publish flow logs to the Amazon S3 bucket\.
+This includes permissions to work with specific `logs:` actions to create and publish the flow logs\.
 The IAM policy must include the following permissions\.

 ```
 {